LinuxCafeFederation/awesome-gnu-linux-gaming/README.md

 To install a more up-to-date version of wine, one has to replace wine with `wine-staging` and thus the command becomes as follows: `sudo pacman -S wine-staging wine-gecko wine-mono`

 # Emulators
+##### This section requires improving
 ### Dolphin
 Dolphin is an emulator for two recent Nintendo video game consoles: the GameCube and the Wii.
 It allows PC gamers to enjoy games for these two consoles in full HD (1080p) with several enhancements: compatibility with all PC controllers, turbo speed, networked multiplayer, and even more!
+[Dolphin Website](https://dolphin-emu.org)

+### ZSNES
+ZSNES is a Super Nintendo Entertainment System emulator, it can be used to play any SNES game (with Mode7 and SuperFX support too!).
+[ZSNES Website](https://zsnes.com)

+### UAE
+UAE is a Commodore Amiga emulator, it supports playing all Amiga games and even emulating the original AmigaOS!
+[UAE Website](https://fs-uae.net)

+### MAME
+MAME is an arcade system emulator with the intention of preserving gaming history and preventing vintage games from being forgotten or lost, it can play a big majority of systems with good stability and speed!
+[MAME Website](https://mamedev.org)

 # Developers